Christianity in Tamil Nadu: Saint Thomas Christian denominations

 In 1996, the Syro-Malabar Catholic Church created its first `Diocese of Thuckalay` in Kanyakumari district, (which was under the Syro-Malabar Catholic Archdiocese of Changanassery in Kerala till then), of Tamil Nadu.
 The same year the Syro-Malankara Catholic Church has also newly established the `Diocese of Marthandam` (bifurcated from its Archdiocese of Trivandrum) in Kanyakumari district.
 The Malankara Orthodox Syrian Church established its first diocese Chennai Diocese in the year 1979.
 St. Thomas Mount in Chennai, the place where St. Thomas, one of the disciples of Jesus Christ, was believed to have been martyred, is an important pilgrimage site for Indian Christians.
-The Santhome Basilica, supposedly built atop the tomb of St. Thomas, and the Vailankanni Basilica of Our Lady of Good Health—revered churches by India's Roman Catholics—are good examples of majestic church architectures in Tamil Nadu.
+The Santhome Basilica, supposedly built atop the tomb of St. Thomas, and the Vailankanni Basilica of Our Lady of Good Health – revered churches by India's Roman Catholics – are good examples of majestic church architectures in Tamil Nadu.

-Christianity In Kanyakumari District
+In Kanyakumari district

+Kanyakumari District has the highest number of christians, both in absolute numbers and as a percentage, among the districts of Tamilnadu and is one of the districts with the highest concentration of Christians in India.

-One of the disciples of Jesus Christ, St. Thomas introduced Christianity in Kanyakumari.
+One of the disciples of Jesus Christ, St. Thomas, introduced Christianity in the areas of what is now Kanyakumari District.
 He built a church in Thiruvithamcode in 63 AD.
-In the first half of the 16th century, thousands of fishermen converted to Catholicism due to the efforts of Francis Xavier.
-He built a church in Kottar, Nagercoil.
+The church is considered to be one of the oldest churches in the world that still has daily prayers, and the oldest church in Tamilnadu.

+In the 16th century, thousands of people in the coastal areas converted to Catholicism due to the efforts of St. Francis Xavier and Portuguese missionaries.
+St. Francis Xavier primarily resided at Kottar, Nagercoil during his missionary work in the region.
+During this time there was already a chapel at Kottar dedicated to Mary, the Mother of Jesus.
+St. Xavier celebrated Mass and prayed at this Church during his stay.
+The chapel is now part of the St. Francis Xavier's Cathedral, Kottar.
+St. Francis Xavier's Cathedral, Kottar is believed to be the first church dedicated to the great missionary-saint in the world.
+As per church records, it was dedicated to the saint in the year 1605.

+A native of the district, Devasahayam Pillai, who was martyred in the 18th century, was canonized and made a Catholic saint by Pope Francis in 2022.
+He is the first layman-saint in India.

 In the 18th century (1806) European missionary William Tobias Ringeltaube established Protestant churches and propagated Christianity in Kanyakumari district and South Travancore.
-He built a first Protestant Church in mylaudy.
+He built the first Protestant Church in Mylaudy.